mudbugmedia/critical-path-css-rails/README.md

 bundle install
 ```

-Create the rake task that will generate your critical CSS
+Run the generator to install the rake task and configuration file:

 ```
 rails generator critical_path_css:install
 ```

-This adds the following file:
+The generator adds the following files:

+* `config/critical_path_css.yml`
 * `lib/tasks/critical_path_css.rake`

 ## Usage

-First, you'll need to configue a few variables in the rake task: `lib/tasks/critical_path_css.rake`
+First, you'll need to configue a few things in the YAML file: `config/critical_path_css.yml`

-* `@base_url`: Change the url's here to match your Production and Development base URL, respectively.
-* `@routes`: List the routes that you would like to generate the critical CSS for. (i.e. /resources, /resources/show/1, etc.)
+* `manifest_name`: If you're using the asset pipeline, add the manifest name.
-* `@main_css_path`: Inside of the generate task, you'll need to define the path to the application's main CSS.
+* `css_path`: If you're not using the asset pipeline, you'll need to define the path to the application's main CSS.
 The gem assumes your CSS lives in `RAILS_ROOT/public`.
 If your main CSS file is in `RAILS_ROOT/public/assets/main.css`, you would set the variable to `/assets/main.css`.
+* `routes`: List the routes that you would like to generate the critical CSS for. (i.e. /resources, /resources/show/1, etc.)
+* `base_url`: Add your application's URL for the necessary environments.

 Before generating the CSS, ensure that your application is running (viewable from a browser) and the main CSS file exists.
 Then in a separate tab, run the rake task to generate the critical CSS.